Master Juba: Early life and career

-An anonymous letter from 1841 or early 1842 in the tabloid newspaper the Sunday Flash states that Juba was working for a showman P. T. Barnum.
+An anonymous letter from 1841 or early 1842 in the tabloid newspaper the Sunday Flash states that Juba was working for showman P. T. Barnum.
 The writer stated that Barnum had managed the dancer since 1840 when he had disguised the boy as a white minstrel performer—by making him up in blackface—and put him on at the New York Vauxhall Gardens.
 In 1841, the letter alleges, Barnum went so far as to present his charge as the Irish-American performer John Diamond, the most celebrated dancer of the day.
 The letter further accuses Barnum of entering Juba-as-Diamond in rigged dance competitions against other performers:

 The boy is fifteen or sixteen years of age; his name is "Juba;" and to do him justice, he is a very fair dancer.
 He is of harmless and inoffensive disposition and is not, I sincerely believe, aware of the meanness and audacity of the swindler to which he is presently a party.
 As to the wagers which the bills daily blazon forth, they are like the rest of his business—all a cheat.
 Not one dollar is ever bet or staked, and the pretended judges who aid in the farce, are mere blowers.

 Writer Thomas Low Nichols supported parts of the story in an 1864 book of social history.
 He states that in 1841 Diamond quit his work as a dancer in the employ of Barnum and was replaced by "a genuine negro", whom Barnum billed as "the champion nigger-dancer of the world".
 The black dancer would have debuted in the spring of 1841.
 Nichols never identified the dancer as Juba, but later writers concluded that the boy was that performer.
 Historian Eric Lott has identified the irony of this arrangement: a black man imitating a white man imitating a black man.

 Beginning in the early 1840s, Juba began a series of dance competitions known as challenge dances.
 He faced white rival John Diamond, who advertised that he "delineate[d] the Ethiopian character superior to any other white person".
 Sources disagree about the date of their first contest; it may have occurred while Diamond was still working for Barnum or a year or two later.
 This advertisement from the July 8, 1844, New York Herald is typical of the publicity the matches generated: